SatelliteShorelines/CoastSeg/README.md

 # Installation Instructions

-CoastSeg is a jupyter and python based program that runs in a conda environment.
+CoastSeg is a Jupyter and Python  based program that runs in a conda environment.
 Please see [the installation guide on the CoastSeg website](https://satelliteshorelines.github.io/CoastSeg/basic-install-guide/)

 # Getting Started

 Please see [the guide on the CoastSeg website](https://satelliteshorelines.github.io/CoastSeg/getting-started/), which includes instructions for

-* Pre-requsities (accounts, data access)
+* Pre-requisites (accounts, data access)
 * Installation and setup
 * Extracting shorelines
 * Applying tidal corrections to extracted shorelines